cibs-imhans/cibs-imhans.github.io/_pages/worskshopselected.md

   caption:
 ---

-We thank all applicants for their interest.
+### We thank all applicants for their interest.
 As the number of applications exceeded the available seats, only a limited number of participants could be selected.
 We encourage others to apply for future programs.
-Since this program is intended for undergraduates, applications from Master’s students were not considered.
-A separate workshop for Master’s students will be organized in the coming year.

 | No. | Name | Institution |
 |-----|------|-------------|